ThoughtWorks-DPS/di-circleci-base-image/README.md

 ## What is Included in the Image

 In addition to the minimum requirements needed to be used as a remote docker executor on CircleCI, the
-twdps base image includes:
+twdps base image includes (with dependencies):

 - bash
 - curl
 - openssl
 - gnupg
 - docker
-- openrc
 - jq
 - secrethub
+- snyk

 ### Tagging Scheme